fbpx

 7.3.1 shall not constitute a breach of the relevant term(s) of that Contract by m-hance for the duration that such failure or delay arises as a result of the relevant Excusing Event; and

-7.3.2 shall not be taken account of in measuring the performance of the Services which shall be deemed to have operated free from such adverse interference; and
+7.3.2 shall not be taken into account in measuring the performance of the Services; and

 7.4 In relation to any deadlines agreed between the Parties: